AndroidPillars/React-Native/README.md

 - position -> Similar to that of Frame Layout, Relative Layout and Linear Layout.
 - top,bottom,left and Right -> Similar to that of margin.

-# expo-cli

-- Adds in a ton of default config to use features common in apps, like icons, videos, better camera use, etc

-# react-native-cli

-- Defualt CLI to generate a project.
-Requires a lot of work to add in common Features.

 # Documentation for the Search API